aniketbwarhade/Grep-Dsa-project/README.md

 -b : it will print byte offset within input file before matched line.(number of character present before matched line).

--A : Prints searched line and nlines after the result.
+-A : Prints searched line and n lines after the result.

 -B : Prints searched line and n line before the result.